Troyanovsky/vibe-coding-guide/en/Lesson_4_Prompt.md

 This is where that workflow from Lesson 3 really shines.
 Remember those `requirements.md`, `system_design.md`, and `todo_list.md` files we talked about?
 They're your secret weapons for providing rich context without overwhelming the AI.

-Instead of typing everytime, you can reference these documents: "Based on the requirements in requirements.md, create the user authentication flow described in system_design.md."
+Instead of typing every time, you can reference these documents: "Based on the requirements in requirements.md, create the user authentication flow described in system_design.md."

 Context also means being clear about priorities.
 If you're building a prototype, say so.
 If performance is critical, mention it.
 If you need it to work on mobile first, lead with that.

-As AI models get more capable, I actually think "prompt engineering" should be renamed as "context engineering", because how you exactly write the prompts matter less, but what context you include in the prompt matters more.
+As AI models get more capable, I actually think "prompt engineering" should be renamed as "context engineering", because how you exactly write the prompts matters less, but what context you include in the prompt matters more.

 ### Constraints: Draw the Boundaries